Choice-of-Law-Dataverse/.github/profile/README.md

 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?
 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

+**Useful Emojis
+Using emojis can make your GitHub README more engaging and visually appealing.
+Here are some relevant emojis you might consider incorporating:

+    📚 for documentation or educational content
+    🌐 for web-related projects (like web apps)
+    ⚙️ for tools and utilities
+    📊 for data-related content (like pipelines)
+    💡 for innovative features or ideas
+    🤖 for bots and AI-related content
+    🌍 for international law or global impact
+    🔍 for research and exploration
+    📈 for analytics or growth-related content
+    ✅ for completed tasks or features

+You can sprinkle these emojis throughout your README to emphasize sections and make the document friendlier and more accessible.
 -->